Skip to main content

 A Co-op is full-time, temporary employment in your field of study that enables you to apply classroom learning to professional work experience.
 Students enrolled in Co-op are not charged tuition for the Co-op semester.
 Students are charged health insurance because they are considered a full-time student during their Co-op semester.
 The health insurance charge can be waived.
 Waiver deadlines apply.
 Visit Health Insurance for more information.

-First year students pay a Tuition Deposit of $250 and a Housing Deposit of $250.
-Continuing students pay a Housing Deposit of $500.
+Students starting their studies at Wentworth pay an Enrollment Deposit of $500.
+Continuing students pay a Housing Down Payment of $500.
 Deposits will be credited to your student account balance.
 Deposits are non-refundable.
-Visit the Admissions page regarding Tuition Deposits and the Housing page regarding Housing Deposits.
+Visit the Admissions page regarding Tuition Deposits and the Housing page regarding Housing Down Payments.

 Food / Dining